AI & Humanoids

 The R1 measures just below 4 ft (1,210 mm) in height, weighs about 55 lb (25 kg), and has a total of 26 joints.
 It's good for about an hour of activity on a single charge of its internal battery, supports Wi-Fi and Bluetooth, and of course, features a camera, mics, and speakers for communication.

 With all those joints and a relatively low weight, this humanoid is plenty flexible.
-You can see what appears to be a visualization of its athletic capabilities below (it might be actual footage, but I just can't be sure and we've written to ask).
+You can see what appears to be a video of its athletic capabilities below (it looks actual footage, but I just can't be sure...
+We've contacted Unitree to ask, and will update this piece if and when they get back to us).

-While the movements above are indeed impressive, it's worth noting the R1 is missing a couple of key things: hands.
+While the movements above are indeed impressive, it's worth noting the R1 is missing a couple of key things – notably, hands.
 Unlike Unitree's more advanced humanoids, the R1 doesn't have dexterous mitts that can grip and manipulate objects.

 Between the lack of paws, the relatively low battery life, and its short height, the R1 isn't going to be very useful out of the box.
 Don't expect to power it on and immediately have it do your laundry and dishes, and take out the trash.
 What it is good for right now, though, is research and education.